HARSHITLOHAN/HARSHITLOHAN-Netflix_MoviesTv-SQL/README.md

 8.Top actors in Indian content
 9.Classify titles as Good/Bad using keywords

-💡 All queries are included in Solution Netflix.sql
+💡 All queries are included in Solution Netflix.sql.

 ---